 Lots of bundle options

 When you’re in the middle of a complicated move, it’s nice to kill two (or three) birds with one stone.
-Many ISPs give you the option to bundle your internet service with a phone or TV plan, but few have as many options available as AT&T. AT&T offers phone service and bundles with DIRECTV and HBO Max.
+Many ISPs give you the option to bundle your internet service with a phone or TV plan, but few have as many options available as AT&T. AT&T offers phone service and bundles with TV providers like DIRECTV and Max.
 If you plan on getting new phone and TV providers along with internet service in your new location, bundling all three through AT&T can save you a lot of money.

 Although AT&T offers a staggering selection of options to choose from, most of the benefits of these plans are lost if all you want is internet.
 If you get your entertainment through Netflix and Hulu, paying for an additional TV plan won’t save you money, even if you bundle.